How to Decorate a Wolf-Themed Bedroom

 I'll show you a few of the ideas we used to make a fun bedroom for a 10-year-old girl, and how you can do it, too!
 All it takes is an idea and lots of shopping to find just the right decorations!

 First, we had to do some preliminary work on the walls such as filling in cracks in the plaster and sanding.
 Plus, we gave the room a general clean up and moved out most of the furniture.

 We used BEHR paint from Home Depot.
-I can't say enough about how much we loved using that paint.
+I can't say enough about how much we loved this paint.
 It goes on easy and doesn't drip or splatter.
 We used a primer first and then one coat of flat enamel paint.
 The flat enamel is a washable flat paint.
 For the woodwork, we used a primer and then semi-gloss enamel in Candlelight Ivory.

 Next Comes the Shopping